 Delibr is a product document tool that connects deeply with JIRA to simplify issue tracking, ticket creation, and macro decision management.
 Delibr’s comprehensive outline template keeps feature refinement organized using collapsible progress steps, synced JIRA status, and a simple document interface that every stakeholder can understand at a glance.
 Delibr also offers a free ebook on feature document research based on 300 interviews with product managers.

-monday.com costs from $11/user/month and offers a free 14 day trial to try before you buy.
-They offer special discounts for students, non-profits, and NGOs.
+Monday.com costs from $11/user/month and offers a free 14-day trial to try before you buy.
+Monday.com has a freemium version of the software for up to 2 users and they offer special discounts on paid plans for students, non-profits, and NGOs.

 ClickUp is an agile product management software used by the likes of Google, Airbnb, Nike, and Uber.
 Product managers will appreciate the ability to use custom task statuses that go above and beyond the typical RAG statuses as well as the wiki system to maintain a single source of truth for their product.
 ClickUp’s freemium plan is particularly generous, as they don’t have a cap on the number of active members or tasks.